Contact us Email

 What makes golfing in Ireland special?

 Ireland is as welcoming as it is breathtaking.
-It’s shrouded in history and its myths and legends cast a magical air over the land that offers a unique experience quite like nowhere else.
+It’s shrouded in history, with myths and legends casting a magical air over every inch of land.
+Whether you’re on the fairway practicing your swing or enjoying some downtime and taking in the culture, you’re sure to have a unique experience like nowhere else.

 The intricate coastline at Tralee Golf Club